-One semester prior to entering, students will be required to:
+During the semester prior to program entry, students will be required to:

 - Attend a Mandatory Group Orientation Meeting.
-Accepted students will be notified of the date and time of the session.
-If a student does not attend this Mandatory Group Orientation, they will be removed from the wait list and another student will be called to enter in their place.
+Accepted students will be notified of the date and time of the session shortly after notification of program acceptance.
+If a student does not attend this Mandatory Group Orientation, they will forfeit their seat and another student will be called to enter in their place.

-- Submit a completed physical examination on the form provided by the Health Technology Office by the deadline.
-If the form is not submitted by the deadline, the student may not enter the program.
+- Submit a completed physical examination on the form provided by the Health Technology Office.
+The form, details, and the deadline will be given at the orientation meeting.

 - Obtain a CPR card for professional rescuers.
 CPR certification must be kept current throughout the program.
 Contact the American Heart Association, Red Cross, or a local fire station for class schedules.
 If the student does not submit the card by the deadline, they will not enter the program.

-- Students are required to clear a criminal background check by the deadline.
-A student who fails to complete this process by the deadline will not enter the program.
+- Students are required to clear a criminal background check and drug test.
 Should a clinical agency refuse to allow a student based on the outcome of either the background check or drug screen, the program is not responsible for arranging alternate placements.

 5. There are some one-time materials fees that will be paid at time of registration for